-• Examine trends, patterns, and drivers of security/military expenditures in Africa.

-- Discuss the link between budget cycle and national security strategy development and implementation. - Examine the role of security sector leaders in the judicious and transparent management of security resources in Africa.
+- Analyze trends, patterns, and key drivers of security and defense spending across Africa - Discuss the link between the budget cycle and national security strategy development and implementation. - Examine the role of security sector leaders in the transparent, accountable, and effective management of security resources in Africa.